johnno1962/Xtrace/README.md

 ![Icon](http://injectionforxcode.johnholdsworth.com/xtrace.png?flush=1)

-The only remaining known issue with Xtrace for 32 bit build are background color problems when tracing UIViews.
-On 64 bits you can expect some stack frame complications for methods with "struct" argument types particularly for arguments to callbacks.
+Reliability is now quite good considering for 32 bit builds.
+I've had to introduce a method exclusion blacklist of a few methods causing problems.
+On 64 bits you can expect some stack frame complications for methods with "struct" argument types - in particular for arguments to callbacks to the delegate.

 ### A few example combos: